 The U.S. Department of Justice also hosts Web sites that allow you to report Internet fraud and e-mail scams.
 The site contains links to documents on how to report such crimes broken down by the specific type of fraud.
 It points out, for instance, that the U.S. Secret Service, U.S. Postal Service, Bureau of Alcohol Tobacco and Firearms and U.S. Immigration and Customs Enforcement all play a role in investigating and prosecuting e-mail scams and Internet fraud, depending on its nature.

 If the past is any indication, e-mail scam artists and Internet fraud perpetrators will continue to evolve with technology, constantly probing security systems for weaknesses and searching for victims to dupe.
 Like expert marketers, a recent trend has e-mail scams shying away from the "mass mailing" approach they once used in favor of targeted, more personalized appeals.
 Internet users should always use caution when receiving e-mails from unknown sources and should avoid following links they provide.
 Use the delete key, experts advise.
 If you think you've been a victim, report it to the online authorities.

-For more information about e-mail scams and related topics, check out the links on the next page.
+For more information about e-mail scams and related topics, check out the links below.